'Lesson' of wars in Iraq and Libya are behind North Korea's drive for nukes

 "They learned their lesson from Libya and Iraq that the sure-fire way to prevent an attack is to have weapons of mass destruction, rather than just bragging about it," said John Nilsson-Wright, a senior research fellow at Chatham House, a London-based think tank.

-So the primary reason it wants to build a nuclear bomb capable of hitting the U.S. is self-preservation by way of deterrence.
-It wants to stop others, namely the administration of President Donald Trump, from toppling its totalitarian regime.

-In January last year, North Korea said itself that Iraq and Libya were drivers behind its ramped-up arms program.
+In January of last year, North Korea acknowledged that Iraq and Libya were a principal reason for the ramped-up arms program.

-"History proves that powerful nuclear deterrence serves as the strongest treasured sword for frustrating outsiders' aggression," the editorial the KCNA news agency said.

-Meanwhile, President Donald Trump's team has not ruled out a military response to the North Korean problem.
+Meanwhile, the regime knows that Trump's team has not ruled out a military response to the North Korean problem.
 In a departure from President Barack Obama's policy of strategic patience, Secretary of State Rex Tillerson revealed in March that military action was "on the table."

-If the threat of a regional conflict confined to Northeast Asia would not be enough to deter a U.S. attack, then the possibility of North Korea striking West Coast America might be.
+If the threat of a regional conflict confined to Northeast Asia would not be enough to deter a U.S. attack, then the possibility of North Korea striking the West Coast of the United States might be.

 In this sense, developing an intercontinental ballistic missile "is a predictable and rational step for North Korea's military programs," according to Andrea Berger, a senior research associate at the Middlebury Institute of International Studies at Monterey, in California.